Engee documentation

 Operating frequency source: Input Port or Property.

-If the parameters is set to Input Port, the operating frequency is set via the Freq input port.
+If the parameter is set to Input Port, the operating frequency is set via the input port `Freq'.

-If the parameter is set to Property, the operating frequency is set via the Operating frequency (Hz) parameter.
+If the parameter is set to Property, the operating frequency is set using the Operating frequency (Hz) parameter.

 Values